 - There are many alternatives to crème fraîche that can be used in both savory and sweet recipes.

-- Whether you’re looking for a vegan option or something with more fat content, these substitutes should provide the desired result while also being healthier than traditional crème fraîche.
+- Whether you’re looking for a vegan option or something with more fat content, these substitutes should provide the desired result than traditional crème fraîche.

 - Creativity doesn't stop at just one substitute!
 In situations where you have a bit of sour cream, Greek yogurt, or cream cheese available, don't be afraid to mix and match for your desired consistency and taste.
 For example, combining equal parts of sour cream and cream cheese can give you a close approximation of crème fraîche in terms of texture and flavor.